ansito/ansito/README.md

 - 👋 Hi, I’m @ansito.
-Currently I am a postgraduate student of UNSW for Computer Science since 2022.
+Currently I am a postgraduate student.
 - 👀 I’m interested in Python language, and I want to make it as my mandatory programming skill.
 - 🌱 I’m currently learning Python from the scratch.
 I commit to seriously learning it since Jan 2023 and hoping it will be grow and be benefit to people.
 - 💞️ I’m looking to collaborate on people who loves to learn Python from the scratch, because I believe no age limitation for learning something that we love.